 Depression is a strong feeling of sadness.
 Often people experience depression in response to a loss or sad event, such as divorce or unemployment.
 However, if the strong feelings of sadness, disconnection, and loss of interest in enjoyable activities persist past six to nine months, professional help may be needed.
 Unlike more common forms of depression, chronic depression (sometimes referred to by professionals as ‘chronic major depression’ or ‘dysthymia’) is long-lasting, possibly going on for years with only temporary relief from symptoms.
+But Cognitive Behavioral Analysis System of Psychotherapy or CBASP for chronic depression has shown to be very effective.

 What are the symptoms?